hwipl/blog/drafts/tc-bpf_from_c/README.md

 This document describes how you can load a TC BPF program into the kernel and, then, attach and detach it on a network interface using the TC Netlink interface without external tools like `tc` in C code.
+The main steps are adding or removing a QDISC and a TC Filter that passes every packet to the loaded BPF program.
+All sections contain code examples you can use as a basis for your own implementation.
+Additionally, you can find a complete implementation in the appendix below.
+As noted, libbpf now supports TC program attaching and detaching.
+So, there might be libbpf version of this document in the future.

 ## Appendix: Code